-To give you a sense of what we’re busy working on over here at Atlatl HQ in Charleston, we sat down with our Director of Design and Art Development, Jeremy Batts, for a quick Q&A.]Read Full Post
+[To give you a sense of what we’re busy working on over here at Atlatl HQ in Charleston, we sat down with Atlatl’s Automation and Quality Program Manager, Trudy Wilson, for a quick Q&A.]Read Full Post

 As my freshman year came to an end, the opportunity of a lifetime was on the horizon.
 Atlatl gave me the chance to challenge myself and build my academic and personal growth.
 I was (and forever will be) thankful for the faith that Atlatl bestowed in me.
 But, to say I was anxious to start my internship at Atlatl- my first full-time job- is a huge understatement.
 We’ve all heard the horror stories and countless myths passed down about experiences with first “real” jobs, and to this day, I regret allowing my chronic fear of failure get the best of me.
 I was consumed with self-doubt- so much so, I convinced myself I wasn’t smart, able, or old enough to handle the pressure and difficulty of the job all on my own.
 While I admit it's definitely a challenge, my perception of myself and my time at Atlatl was anything but the truth.